jllegras/ngsToolsDev/README.md

 GetSubSFS

-This program extract a subset of .sfs files
+This program extracts a subset of .sfs files.

+GetSubSim

+This program extracts a subset of individuals or sites after running ngsSim.